andrewdavidmackenzie/libproc-rs/README.md

 - pub fn pidpath(pid : i32) -> Result<String, String>

 # Binaries
-'cargo build' also builds a simple binary called 'pathfind' that takes a PID as an argument and returns the absolute path to it on stdout
+'cargo build' also builds a simple binary called 'procinfo' that takes a PID as an argument and returns information about the process on stdout

 # Platforms
 Initially just for Mac OS X. Once the API is complete then doing a Linux version with the same API would make sense.